 Here is where Boston, in essence, saved my life.

-I was hesitant, but agreed; I almost cancelled.
-I was so scared.
+I was afraid.
 I had just returned from living in one of the most dangerous countries in the world.
-A place where you need to be afraid of everyone, because many hate you due to your color and country of origin.
-A place where you pad lock yourself in at night, and there are bars on every window.
+A place where you needed to be afraid of everyone, because many hate you due to your color and country of origin.
+A place where you pad locked yourself in at night and there are bars on every door and window.
 A place where I was considered unintelligent, promiscuous for being friendly, and spoiled because I was an American woman.
 For those three years I wasn’t allowed to do anything by myself.
-I was accused daily of having very bad taste in music and being “easy” because I had associated myself with the metal scene who is made up of mostly men.
-I was a slutty poser who knew nothing, at least that was what I was told often.
-Women shouldn’t love metal/rock.
-There are always ulterior motives in this man’s only passion.
+I was accused daily of having very bad taste in music and being “inappropriate” because I had associated myself with the metal scene who is made up of mostly men.
+“Women shouldn’t love rock and roll,” I was told that often.

-Moments before Boston took the stage, a giant American Flag waived on the enormous screen behind the stage.
+Moments before Boston took the stage, a giant American flag waived on the enormous screen behind the stage.

 I cried.
 I cried off and on through their entire set as I sang the words to every song of this important band.
 A band that reminded me that I am fine.